 Here is how you can log in to the IP portal in simple steps.
 By following this method, you will be able to log in and will be allowed to change the settings and configurations which your router software provides you.

-- First, click on this URL http://192.168.1.1 or merely type 192.168.1.1 in your browser’s address bar.
+- First, open the IP address in your browser or simply click on “Access Router Panel” button mentioned below.
 You can do this on your smartphone or your PC.
 Just make sure it is connected to the same router you are trying to log in to.

 - In case you get an error, then perhaps 192.168.1.1 is not the IP address of your router.
 Look up your router’s IP address by a simple google search, or referring the manufacturer’s website.

 - Once you find out your router’s IP address, you need to put it into your browser’s URL bar or the address bar.
 You will be redirected to the login panel where you have to key in your router’s username and password.